lawndoc/AdvancedHuntingQueries/Utilities/README.md

     - EmailAddress
     - SID
     - AzureAccountID
-- Query will fill in the fields you don't know
+- Query will fill in the fields you don't know for each unique identity
 - Only needs minimum of 1 value for any 1 field